quintilesims/layer0/docs-src/docs/setup/install.md

 export LAYER0_SKIP_VERSION_VERIFY="1"
 ```

+!!! danger
-The **--insecure** flag shows configurations that bypass SSL and version verifications.
+    The `--insecure` flag shows configurations that bypass SSL and version verifications.
     This is required as the Layer0 API created uses a self-signed SSL certificate by default.
     These settings are **not** recommended for production use!

-The **endpoint** command supports a `--syntax` option, which can be used to turn configuration into a single line:
+The `endpoint` command supports a `--syntax` option, which can be used to turn configuration into a single line:

 * Bash (default) - `$ eval "$(l0-setup endpoint --insecure <instance_name>)"`
 * Powershell - `$ l0-setup endpoint --insecure --syntax=powershell <instance_name> | Out-String | Invoke-Expression`